Iran conducts war games in Strait of Hormuz | DW | 07.11.2021

 The exercises aim at "improving readiness in confronting foreign threats and any possible invasion," The Associated Press cited Iranian state TV as saying.

-Troops from various military regiments including infantry, navy and air force took part in the games which take place in an area of over 1 million square kilometers (386,100 square miles).
+Troops from various military regiments including infantry, navy and air force are participating in the drills, which take place in an area of over 1 million square kilometers (386,100 square miles).

-Units also used various "homegrown" pieces of electronic equipment and drones, Iranian news agency Tasnim reported.
+Units are also using various "homegrown" pieces of electronic equipment and drones, Iranian news agency Tasnim reported.

-The military practice included Iranian soldiers carrying out a beach landing and advancing towards enemy targets.
+The military practice included Iranian soldiers carrying out a beach landing and advancing toward enemy targets.

 The military drills come as Iranian negotiators prepare to return to the nuclear deal talks with the EU and US in Vienna on November 29.